Cross Cafe

 Cross Cafe, formerly known as Hitlers' Cross or Hitler's Cross, was an Adolf Hitler-themed restaurant at Kharghar in Navi Mumbai, a satellite city of Mumbai.
 The restaurant's former name, "Hitlers' Cross", referred to the swastika and the Cross of Honour of the German Mother, symbols of the Nazi regime, and the restaurant's interior was decorated in red, white and black - the colours of the Nazi party.
 An enormous portrait of Hitler was the first thing visitors saw when they opened the door.
-The manager of Hitlers' Cross told the Times of India: "We wanted to be different.
-This is one name that will stay in people's minds ... we want to tell people we are different in the way he was different."
 After severe criticism, Hitlers' Cross had to drop its name and is today called the Cross Cafe.
-Cross Cafe now has a branch in Nerul.